GSR Composition and Particle Morphology

 DDNP (diazodinitrophenol) formulations.
 DDNP replaces lead styphnate as the primary explosive.
 DDNP-based primers often use strontium nitrate as the oxidiser and antimony sulphide as the fuel, producing strontium-antimony (Sr-Sb) or tin-containing particles after discharge.
 RWS Sinoxid (a brand under RUAG) uses a different lead-free formulation that produces particles with distinctive strontium signatures.

-The classification problem introduced by lead-free primers is significant for casework.
+Lead-free primers present a concrete classification problem in casework.
 A laboratory searching only for Pb-Ba-Sb characteristic particles will return a negative result when a lead-free primer was fired.
 The SWGGSR Guide for Primer Gunshot Residue Analysis by SEM-EDS (2011) explicitly instructs examiners to note the primer type used in the weapon submitted for test-firing, so that the analytical software or search criteria can be extended to include the relevant elemental combinations.
 ASTM E1588-20 similarly addresses this under the "limitations" clause: the standard acknowledges that lead-free primer residues require validated criteria separate from the Pb-Ba-Sb characteristic scheme.

 The Australian Federal Police Forensic chemistry team published one of the first systematic studies of lead-free GSR detection using automated SEM-EDS in 2006 (Berk, Rochowiak, and Zeichner).
 European labs through the ENFSI Firearms and GSR Working Group have since developed reference particle databases for the major lead-free formulations in circulation.
 India's CFSL Mumbai has documented cases involving SINTOX-compatible military training ammunition, noting that examiners relied on the Ti-Ba peak pairing to confirm discharge when the weapon recovered used Federal Catalyst cartridges.

-The forensic challenge does not end at elemental composition.
+The analytical challenge extends beyond elemental composition.
 Lead-free particles are often fewer in number per shot than conventional primer particles, because the thermal efficiency of some DDNP formulations is lower.
 Persistence on hands may also differ (discussed in the sampling topic), complicating the window-of-opportunity argument in court.

-Morphology is the second axis of GSR particle identification, complementing elemental composition.
-The spherical or near-spherical shape of genuine GSR particles results from surface tension acting on a freely cooling molten droplet in the gas plume.
-This mechanism is unique to the primer discharge environment: the temperature is sufficient to fully melt the inorganic reaction products, the ejection speed is sufficient to form discrete droplets, and the quench rate is fast enough to solidify the droplets before they deform on impact with a surface.
+Morphology is the second axis of GSR particle identification.
+The spherical or near-spherical shape of genuine GSR particles results from surface tension acting on a freely cooling molten droplet in the gas plume: the combustion temperature fully melts the inorganic reaction products, the ejection velocity forms discrete droplets, and the rapid quench rate solidifies them before surface contact.

 SEM imaging captures this morphology directly.
 A genuine GSR particle at 1,000 to 5,000 times magnification shows a smooth, convex, featureless surface with a diameter typically in the range of 0.5 to 10 micrometres, most commonly between 1 and 4 micrometres.
 The aspect ratio (major axis divided by minor axis) is typically below 1.5 for spherical particles and below 2.0 for near-spherical ones.
 Automated SEM-EDS systems such as the Aspex Personal SEM PSEM-2000 and the FEI Quanta 250 with Oxford Instruments EDS use morphometric filters to pre-screen particles with these shape criteria before applying elemental analysis, dramatically reducing analysis time.